When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Hidden Gem

-It follows the Kidd siblings, who have grown up following their adventurer parents around the world.
-On one trip, their parents vanish while on the job.
-The kids are plunged into a hunt for the most valuable treasure yet: their parents.
+The story follows the Kidd siblings, who grew up traveling the world with their adventurer parents.
+When their parents vanish on the job, the kids plunge into a hunt for the most valuable treasure yet: their mom and dad.

 Product Specs